mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 Figure 6: Relative read length for Guppy's default (blue) and flip-flop (orange) algorithms.
 Relative read length is calculated as the length of the aligned part of the read and divide it by the length of the aligned part of the reference.
 {:.figure}

 So it appears that flip-flop on average causes more deletions than insertions, but it definitely an improvement on the default algorithm.
-As we saw from the total yield plot, flip-flop produces more bases and the outcome of that, at least for *M. tuberculosis* in the case, is less deletions.
+As we saw from the total yield plot, flip-flop produces more bases and the outcome of that, at least for *M. tuberculosis* in the case, is fewer deletions.

 ---

 # Conclusions

 So in conclusion, for *M. tuberculosis* you can make a strong argument for using the flip-flop algorithm over the default.
-You get more accurate reads with less deletions.
+You get more accurate reads with fewer deletions.
 But the big caveat is time.
 Flip-flop is much slower than the default algorithm.
-At least on CPUs it is probably only feasible to use flip-flop if you have a compute cluster with at least 16 cores you can grab, unless you want to smash your laptop for a week or so.
+At least on CPUs, it is probably only feasible to use flip-flop if you have a computing cluster with at least 16 cores you can grab unless you want to smash your laptop for a week or so.
 As I said earlier, I have not been able to run Guppy on GPUs yet, so I am interested to see how much faster flip-flop GPU is compared to the CPU version.

 I hope someone finds this useful.
 And of course, if you have any problems with anything I have done please do get in touch.